Jeff Cohen (playwright and theater director)

 Jeff Cohen is an American theater director, playwright and producer.

+Early life and education

 Cohen grew up in Baltimore, Maryland, partially in Mt.
 Washington with his step-father Josh Fendell (a painter and art professor) and with his father Stanley in a house across from Druid Hill Park in the Liberty Heights neighborhood of Baltimore, the setting for his plays Squeakyand Men of Clay..
 He graduated from Baltimore Friends School in 1975 before attending New York University where he studied acting with the late Stella Adler.
-He has taught at such institutions as Johns Hopkins University, California Institute of the Arts and Pace University.
-He received a 2002 Drama Desk Award for The Tribeca Playhouse Stage Door Canteen, his 10-week response to the attacks of 9/11 that brought Broadway, television and music stars to Ground Zero to 'entertain the troops' - the rescue and recovery workers at the World Trade Center site.
-Performers included Colin Quinn, S. Epatha Merkerson, Mario Cantone, Sandy Duncan, Kate Shindle, Daisy Eagan, Lea DeLaria, Kristin Chenoweth and many others.

 Career

 With his friend Jimmy Burke, Cohen is a partner in the theater, film and television production company Burke Cohen Entertainment, LLC.
 Among their productions are the upcoming Broadway musical about Patsy Cline, The PBS film of his play The Soap Myth starring Ed Asner in his last great performance and Tovah Feldshuh.
 BCE also co- produced the film of the Off Broadway production of the play which was the first American production on the British website Digital Theatre.